Rajgad: History

-The Rajgad Fort was also one of the 12 forts that Shivaji kept when he signed the Treaty of Purandar in 1665, with the Mughal general Jai Singh I, leader of the Mughal forces.
+The Rajgad Fort was also one of the 12 forts that chatrapati Shivaji Maharaj kept when he signed the Treaty of Purandar in 1665, with the Mughal general Jai Singh I, leader of the Mughal forces.
 Under this treaty, 23 forts were handed over to the Mughals.

 List of chronological events

 Tourism

 The fort is a significant tourist destination and is most sought after especially during monsoon.
 Visitors prefer to stay overnight on the fort considering the fort itself is huge and cannot be explored in a single day.
 The Padmavati temple on the fort can accommodate around 50 people.
 Water tanks provide fresh water all throughout the year.
 Villagers from the foothills of Rajgad sell local antiques and items to these tourists.